 Check Out: Best Sony E-Mount Lenses

-In addition to still pictures, the A7R IV also has a healthy dose of advanced video features, including 4K recording up to 30p, Full HD at up to 120p, Hybrid Log-Gamma (HLG) picture profile, S-Log 3 for 14-stops of dynamic range, clean HDMI out, time code/user bit, REC control, Gamma Display Assist, zebras, concentrate peaking and more.
-The camera provides two recording platforms, XAVC S and AVCHD, however the latter is quite limited, only offering Total HD video at 60i.
+In addition to still pictures, the A7R IV also has a healthy dose of advanced video features, including 4K recording up to 30p, Full HD at up to 120p, Hybrid Log-Gamma (HLG) picture profile, S-Log 3 for 14-stops of dynamic range, clean HDMI out, time code/user bit, REC Control, Gamma Display Assist, zebras, concentrate peaking and more.
+The camera provides two recording platforms, XAVC S and AVCHD.
+However, the latter is quite limited, only offering Total HD video at 60i.
 XAVC S, meanwhile, is used for both 4K and Full HD resolutions, with 4K UHD offered at both 60Mbps and 100Mbps bit rates.
-As mentioned earlier, the A7R IV has a Super 35 (APS-C) crop mode, and this mode also functions for video shooting in addition to still photos.
-In full-frame mode, the A7R IV can shoot 4K video using the full width of the sensor.
-However, when you switch to the Super 35 setting, the camera captures 6K footage and downsamples it to 4K, utilizing full pixel readout without pixel binning or range skipping, which Sony says boosts detail and results in fewer artifacts.
+As mentioned earlier, the A7R IV has a Super 35 (APS-C) crop mode, and this mode also functions for video shooting and still photos.
+In full-frame mode, the A7R IV can shoot 4K video using the sensor’s full width.
+However, when you switch to the Super 35 setting, the camera captures 6K footage and downsamples it to 4K, utilizing full pixel readout without pixel binning or range skipping.
+Sony says it boosts detail and results in fewer artifacts.

-Overall, the Sony A7R IV is definitely a thoroughly impressive camera and a camera that’s way more flexible that one might picture.
+Overall, the Sony A7R IV is definitely a thoroughly impressive camera and a camera that’s way more flexible than one might picture.
 It’s more than only a high-megapixel “specialized” camera, as it’s well suited for lots of different types of subjects, and not only for those classic “high-res” topics like landscapes and portraiture.
-Of course, it does those types of subjects extremely well, offering lots and lots of crisp, details, pleasing shades and amazing powerful range.
-Yet, the high megapixel count, coupled with excellent high ISO functionality and responsive autofocus, also makes the A7R IV an excellent choice for wildlife picture taking.
+Of course, it does those types of subjects extremely well, offering lots and lots of crisp details, pleasing shades, and an amazing, powerful range.
+The high megapixel count, coupled with excellent high ISO functionality and responsive autofocus, also makes the A7R IV an excellent choice for wildlife picture taking.
 The high-resolution sensor gives you a lot of cropping potential, and the high ISO performance gives you plenty of versatility in challenging forest conditions.
-With up to 10fps continue shooting, the A7R IV isn’t as well suit for super-fast action and sports subject just like the A9 is, for instance, but the camera is generally responsive, super-quick and an excellent all-around performer that’s still fast more than enough for all but the most demanding action topics.
+With up to 10fps continue shooting, the A7R IV isn’t suitable for super-fast action and sports subjects just like the A9 is, for instance.
+However, the camera is generally responsive super-quick and an excellent all-around performer that’s still fast more than enough for all but the most demanding action topics.